 I then made a "date ginger caramel", which is one of my favourite things.
 Simply dates soaked in water until softened, then blended with water or plant milk and fresh ginger.
 I use it with my spelt flour pancakes, stirred into oatmeal, or on peanut butter toast with fresh fruit.

 I sprinkled toasted pecans over the warm date caramel & baked apples, then served it with a scoop of store bought cashew vanilla ice cream.
 It was a sweet treat that satisfied my craving for an apple inspired dessert but didn't make me feel shitty.
 (I love pies and tarts and crisps, but for me refined carbs and a ton of extra sugar and fat puts me on a fast track to feeling pretty terrible.
 So this was an easy dessert that lightened things up a bit!!)

-These roasted carrots with freshly squeezed orange, maple, garlic, toasted almond slices and fresh parsley are a SIMPLE and tasty side dish that would be a perfect addition to any festive dinner table.
-Thanksgiving is around the corner and was definitely the inspiration for this recipe.
+These roasted carrots with freshly squeezed orange, maple, garlic, toasted almond slices and fresh parsley are a simple and tasty side dish that would be a perfect addition to any festive dinner table.
+Thanksgiving is around the corner and that was definitely the inspiration for this recipe.
 I bought sliced almonds specifically to make this vs chopping whole almonds.
 There's just something about them that I really like in this context.
 The visual aspect, or perhaps the delicate but snappy crunch they provide....but go ahead and use chopped toasted almonds if that's what you have.
-I made this recipe using 1 lb of carrots or 2 servings, you will want to multiply the recipe to suit how many people you are serving.
+I made this recipe using 1 lb of carrots, which is about 2 servings.
+You can easily multiply the recipe if needed.